 The Motowalk is a specialised people mover designed for very densely populated urban areas (like Shibuya, in Japan, for instance).
 It could be at first built inside research centers, universities, airports and malls, then gradually introduced in outdoor areas.
 There are others ways to design such a system, and, if you have some suggestions, we’d be happy to hear from you!

-I would like to thank Adolfo Esquivel who created the graphic renderings of the Motowalk.
+The Motowalk concept was imagined in August 2016 by Charles Bombardier and designed by Adolfo Esquivel.
 Adolfo graduated with an Industrial Design degree from Colombia and completed his postgraduate education in Events Design at UQAM (Montreal).
 Adolfo also created the images of the Firesound flying saucer drone and of the Jacknife morphing car.